bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

 Realm OSINT Ex.
-A tool to check microsofts user real endpoint to get data about a tenant: https://github.com/nix2intel/realm_osint_ex
+A tool to check Microsoft's user real endpoint to get data about a tenant: https://github.com/nix2intel/realm_osint_ex

 Remove All Twitter/X Followers Script.
 This script automates the process of removing your Twitter/X followers.
 Originally inspired by [this Reddit post](https://www.reddit.com/r/Twitter/comments/1gs601u/removing_all_my_followers/), the code was initially generated with the help of ChatGPT: https://github.com/DarkWebInformer/remove-twitter-x-followers